mattduck/gh2md/README.rst

 |PyPI|  |Travis|

-Dump issues for a Github repository into a single markdown file.
+Dump issues for a Github repository into a single, readable markdown file.

 There are various other projects that handle Github issue exports (Eg. `offline-issues <https://github.com/jlord/offline-issues>`_), but I couldn't